Skip to content

 Neural Translator

 One crucial piece of technology for the ISCA is the Neural Translator.
-This is an advanced neural network designed to recognize patterns in language to form reliable translations on the fly in real-time.
+This is an advanced, implantable neural network designed to recognize patterns in language to form reliable translations in real-time.
 Everybody speaks their own language, and everybody else understands.
 It is also equipped to understand new languages in as little time as possible.

 Fan Content and Mods

 Understandably, a lot of people who interact with this game are the kind of people who love to make fan content.
-Here is me telling you that you are allowed to make your own species be members of (or allies of) the ISCA.
+Here is me telling you that you are allowed (and encouraged) to make your own species be members, allies, or enemies to, the ISCA.
 Seriously, go right ahead!
 I love it when people feel like they can integrate and be a part of my story.
-I literally left it open ended and easy to get in for this exact purpose.
+I very intentionally left it open ended and easy to get in for this exact purpose.
 I want your creative little self-inserts and fanons!

 For example...